stigjoran/semester-project/work-log.md

 User profile 1:
 Asked one of my own what he would have liked to see.
 9 years
 Target:
-Old animals, spacecraft, the exebitoins.
+Old animals, spacecraft, the exhibitions.
 See videos or pictures of them.

 Dont want to see:
 Text,  want to navigate without reading alot.